sneas/frontend-dev-assignment/README.md

     - esc button deselects items
     - when item is selected the query replaces with the selected text
     - query shows original text on deselection
-    - suggestion disappears on form looses focus
+    - suggestion disappears if form looses focus
-    - suggestion disappears on no items to be suggested
+    - suggestion disappears if no items to be suggested
-    - suggestion disappears in case of one result which is equal to an entered query
     - display suggestion as a new query on selecting
     - apply suggestion and hide suggestion box on enter
     - select suggestion on mouse enter